archoldkami/FineMuay/Readme.txt

 FineMuay - 2023

-This project is part of TFM for Visual Analytics and Big Data Master course.
+This project is part of TFM for Visual Analytics and Big Data Master course (Universidad de la Rioja).

 The purpose of this work is to propose a system to support Muay Thai judging training,  to new people interested on this contact sport, based on both pre-recorded and real-time video analysis.